 2. Web Hosting – This is a lesser known factor that is often overlooked by people looking for Web hosting packages.
 Find out where your host has their host servers located, most people do not take the time to do this step.
 They only look for the lowest price and best deal.
 For example, we use servers that are located in Calgary, Alberta.
 IP addresses are taken into consideration in some search engines’ indexing, so having a local host can help a bit with your search engine ranking.
 It can also be easier for you to get support if your Web host is located nearby.

 3. Web Design – Location in Web design focuses on the visual real estate of any given Web page.
 Generally speaking, the highest valued areas should be dedicated to logos, advertising space and featured content.
 The top left or top center is the standard place for the Web site’s main logo, which is accompanied with key navigational elements, such as the main menu and login forms.
 Advertising space can also appear along the top, sides or bottom of the Web design.
 If, for instance, you dedicate the right column of your Web design to show Google Adsense advertising, then you will see that Google will provide targeted ads that, yes, are determined by your location and/or the location of the user viewing the ad.
-So if the user is in Calgary, Alberta, then they may well see ads posted for “Calgary Web designers” as a key word, based on their IP address.
+So if the user is in Calgary, Alberta, then they may well see ads posted for “Calgary Web designers” or “Cochrane Web Design” as a key word, based on their IP address.
 The location of content might seem like a given, but it is important that the main content, and any highlighted content, be placed in clear and easy view for the user to scan quickly.

 4. Web Content – When it comes to your main content you need to consider the location of your content on the page, so it is prominent and easy to read.
 Location is also important for titles and contextual links.
 For any content generated for articles and article spinning, location is also key, first for adding in your keywords but also to the location of the backlinks to your site.
 Search engine spiders will prefer to see your links at the top and bottom of the content.

 5. Search Engine Optimization – Google and other search engines now display results based on the viewer’s location (e.g. Google Local), so it is important that your Web site be properly optimized and submitted to the main search engines.
 Create a business profile that defines your location.
 This will ensure that your listing will appear along with your local competitors and above those who are not located in your region.
 Defining your location in your search terms will immediately help to funnel local, targeted traffic to your site.
+Ongoing SEO services are necessary for medium to high competition keywords.

 6. Bonus tip – Web Advertising – Paid advertising is related to search engine optimization.
 The two big hitters Google Adwords and Facebook ads both provide powerful tools to define and track your campaigns.
 You can specify the regions and specific locations that you’d like to target with your ads, thereby providing you with targeted hits to your Calgary website.